Feuerwerk/kryococoa/README.md

 Limitations
 --------------------------------

 Currently there is no support for cloning objects.
+On java side you can annote a property with @NotNull which is currently not supported.

-Also *BlowfishSerializer* and *DeflateSerialier* aren't ported which is not a technical problem but lack of time.
+The following Serializers are still not ported which is not a technical problem but lack of time:

+- BlowfishSerializer
+- DeflateSerialier
+- BigDecimalSerializer
+- ClassSerializer
+- EnumSetSerializer
+- CurrencySerializer
+- StringBufferSerializer
+- StringBuilderSerializer
+- KryoSerializableSerializer
+- TimeZoneSerializer
+- CalendarSerializer
+- TreeMapSerializer

+I'm unsure if this Serializers can be ported:

+- CollectionsEmptyListSerializer
+- CollectionsEmptyMapSerializer
+- CollectionsEmptySetSerializer
+- CollectionsSingletonListSerializer
+- CollectionsSingletonMapSerializer
+- CollectionsSingletonSetSerializer

 *JavaSerializer* will probably never be ported because of the different serialization API in Cocoa but maybe someone has a good idea for that.